Kevin McClain: Professional career

 After going undrafted in 2019, McClain signed with the Golden State Warriors for the Summer League.
 On July 3, 2019, he signed with EWE Baskets Oldenburg of the German Basketball Bundesliga.
 McClain has ties to Germany, as his mother was born there and his grandmother lives in the country.
 On August 11, 2020, he signed with Fos Provence Basket of the LNB Pro A.

+On October 30, 2023, McClain joined the Rip City Remix of the NBA G League, but was waived on November 7.

+On June 18, 2025, he signed with MLP Academics Heidelberg of the Basketball Bundesliga (BBL).